gvwilson/thirdbit/src/fiction/makers-return/index.md

 She was three meters away from actually being *on the ground* and they were making her *wait* and—

-She had just a second to register the shocked look on Sindy's face before a young goat-like 'brid shouted, "Look out!"
+She had just a second to register a shocked look on Sindy's face before a young goat-like 'brid shouted, "Look out!"
-The rag-tag 'brid militia standing near the edge of the swamp raised their weapons.
+The mob of 'brids standing near the edge of the swamp raised their weapons.

-Captain Leung pointed a stiffened finger at the party standing in front of them.
-"What's happening?" he snapped.

-"I don't—" the mayor started,
-but was cut off by a snarl from the tiger.
-Something clanked behind Violet.
+The tiger snarled as something clanked behind Violet.
-She spun around as the tall shadow of a metal tentacle fell over her.
+She spun around to see one-two-three tentacles emerge from the swamp.

-"That ain't us!
-That ain't us!"
-Mayor Lupus shouted as the tiger unbuttoned his uniform jacket to reveal a crystalline piece of tech strapped across his furry chest.

 "Stay with me!"
-Captain Leung grabbed Violet's arm and pulled her down the steps just before the groping tentacle scraped across the hatch.
+Captain Leung grabbed Violet's arm and pulled her down the steps.

+"That ain't us!"
+Mayor Lupus shouted just before a groping tentacle scraped across the hatch.

 Violet stumbled and went to her knees.
 Her helmet slipped from her arms and rolled onto the grass.
 She scrabbled for it.
 She would be in trouble if she lost it.

-Captain Leung pulled her to her feet and donned his helmet.
+Captain Leung pulled her to her feet.
 "Z40!
 Z51!
 Contact topside authorization Leung one seven seven bravo!" he shouted into his chin mike.

 A second tentacle rose from the swamp and draped itself over the shuttle.
-Weeds fell from it as it rocked the little craft on its landing gear.
+Wet weeds fell from it as it the little craft rocked on its landing gear.
-Violet heard Doctor Szego speaking urgently in her helmet but couldn't make out the words.
+Violet heard Doctor Szego's voice in her helmet but couldn't make out the words.

 "Nash!" the tiger bellowed.
 "What're you waiting for?"

-Lightning arced from the crocodile's gun, striking the upraised tentacle with a sound like oil sizzling in a hot pan.
+Lightning arced from the crocodile's gun, striking the nearest tentacle with a sound like oil sizzling in a hot pan.
-Violet shrieked as a fireball burst from the tech on Special Blazes' chest and splattered across the shuttle's side.
+Violet shrieked as a fireball burst from Special Blazes' chest and splattered across the shuttle's side.

 "Stop!"
 Sindy cried out.
 "You're just making it angry!"
-But no one heard her except Violet, and she was too busy getting out of the way to pay attention.
+But no one heard her except Violet, and she was too busy getting out of the way to wonder how Sindy could possibly know that.

 The two combat bots didn't bother with the stairs this time.
-They threw themselves through the hatch and skidded across the grass, making deep gouges in the soil.
+They threw themselves through the hatch and skidded across the grass, leaving deep gouges in the soil.
-Z40 reared up on its hind legs and clamped its foreclaws around the nearest tentacle.
-The tentacle dragged it toward the shuttle, then lifted it into the air.
+Z40 reared up on its hind legs and clamped its foreclaws around the nearest tentacle, only to be lifted into the air.

 The combat bot that had arrived with the 'brids grabbed one of Z40's legs.
 Z51 grabbed the other.